james-s-w-clark/james-s-w-clark.github.io/content/garden/git-lfs/index.md

 GitHub Actions seems to be becoming very popular now, and in theory it should integrate nicely with Git LFS.
 Whilst some Actions can use a cache, cache is not supported for Github Enterprise >3.5.
 I'm also lazy, and would prefer work smarter not harder - why make infrastructure for an S3 bucket if I can use easier tools?
 So, I wondered:

-> "Can I store build compilation output in Git LFS, i.e. a simple remote build cache"
+> "Can I store build compilation output in Git LFS, i.e. as simple remote build cache"

 # What does interacting with Git LFS look like?